dGarnett00/BBGMCreateAPlayer/README.md

 ## Usage

-1. Open `main.html` in a web browser
+1. Open `main.html` in a web browser.
-2. Use the form to create new players or import existing draft classes
+2. Use the form to create new players or import existing draft classes.
-3. Generate random players or edit existing ones
+3. Generate random players or edit existing ones.
-4. Export your completed draft class for use in BBGM
+4. Export your completed draft class for use in BBGM.

 ## Technologies Used